chok-chok/episode-api/README.md

 ### 4. Play with the project

 - Check the Swagger doc at `http://127.0.0.1:8000/docs`
-- Call the API from your browser or via [Postman](https://www.postman.com/s)
+- Call the API from your browser or via the [Postman](https://www.postman.com/s)

 ---